MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbar-class.md

 ## <a name="m_bdontscaleimages"></a> `CMFCToolBar::m_bDontScaleImages`

 Specifies whether or not to scale toolbar images in high DPI mode.
+Set to `TRUE` to prevent image scaling when an image size doesn't match a button size.

 ```
 AFX_IMPORT_DATA static BOOL m_bDontScaleImages;